codefori/docs/docs/pages/browsers/object-browser.md

 ![Expanded filter](../../assets/Browser_05.png)

+> [!NOTE]
-Note that the filter name has the filter definition the right.
+> The filter name has the filter definition to the right.

 #### Create Additional Filters